4-Aminobenzoic acid: Production and occurrence

 Food sources of PABA include liver, brewer's yeast (and unfiltered beer), kidney, molasses, mushrooms, and whole grains.
+Other food sources of PABA include spinach and oat seeds.

 Biology

 Biochemistry

 PABA is an intermediate in the synthesis of folate by bacteria, plants, and fungi.

 Many bacteria, including those found in the human intestinal tract such as E. coli, generate PABA from chorismate by the combined action of the enzymes 4-amino-4-deoxychorismate synthase and 4-amino-4-deoxychorismate lyase.
 Plants produce PABA in their chloroplasts, and store it as a glucose ester (pABA-Glc) in their tissues.
 Humans lack the enzymes to convert PABA to folate and so require folate from dietary sources, such as green leafy vegetables.
 In humans, PABA is considered nonessential and, although it has been referred to historically as "vitamin Bx", is no longer recognized as a vitamin because the typical human gut microbiome generates PABA on its own.

 Sulfonamide drugs are structurally similar to PABA, and their antibacterial activity is due to their ability to interfere with the conversion of PABA to folate by the enzyme dihydropteroate synthetase.
 Thus, bacterial growth is limited through folate deficiency.